-Although Manhattan boasts a sizable array of luxury real estate, it seems that the rich and famous tend to flock together.
-The 740 Park Avenue co-op building is not only amongst the top luxury buildings in the city, it is also very popular with celebrities as well as the wealthy elite.
-Such recognizable names as David Koch, Vera Wang, Howard Marks, John Thain, and Jonathan Sobel call 740 Park Avenue home, with new names rumored to be moving in.
-Here’s a look at what 740 Park Avenue offers to exclusive buyers.
+Manhattan boasts a large inventory of luxury real estate that the rich and famous love.
+The 740 Park Avenue co-op building is not only amongst the top luxury buildings in the city but is also very popular with celebrities and the wealthy elite.
+Such recognizable names as David Koch, Vera Wang, Howard Marks, John Thain, and Jonathan Sobel call the building home, with new names rumored to be moving in.
+Here’s a look at what the building offers to exclusive buyers.

-Another hallmark of 740 Park Avenue is that it was built by architect Rosario Candela, famous for having built some of the most luxurious pre-war buildings in New York.
-Candela is often credited for designing the city’s first setbacks and signature penthouses and his designs have only become more coveted over the years, especially 740 Park Avenue.
-Most of his most famous designs were constructed in the mid to late 1920s before the Market crashed.
+Another hallmark of 740 Park Avenue is built by architect Rosario Candela, famous for having created some of the most luxurious pre-war buildings in New York.
+Candela is often credited for designing the city’s first setbacks and signature penthouses, and his designs have only become more coveted over the years, especially 740 Park Avenue.
+Most of his buildings were constructed in the mid to late 1920s before the Market crashed.

-The building first opened to inhabitants in 1930, during the depression and so did not fully realize its potential until the 1980s.
-Since then, prices have continued to soar and only applicants with a liquid net worth of $100 million are considered for residency.
-That said, there are other factors that are taken into consideration as well, as the notoriously fussy co-op board has actually rejected such luminaries as Barbara Streisand, Neil Sedaka and billionaire Leo Blavatnick.
+The building opened to residents in 1930, during the depression, and so did not fully realize its potential until the 1980s.
+Since then, prices have continued to soar, and only applicants with a liquid net worth of $100 million are considered for residency.
+That said, other factors are also taken into consideration, as the notoriously fussy co-op board has rejected luminaries like Barbara Streisand, Neil Sedaka, and billionaire Leo Blavatnick.

-In addition to high asking prices, some of which have been listed at $60 million, buyers must consider other costs as well, like the average $10,000 a month maintenance fee.
+In addition to high asking prices, some of which are listed at $60 million, buyers must consider other costs, like the average $10,000 a month maintenance fee.
 Or the cost of repairing the historic building’s stunning façade.
-Gross reports that all the way back in 1990, residents paid around $250,000 each to make repairs on the façade.
+Gross reports that back in 1990, residents paid around $250,000 each to make repairs on the façade.

-One of the building’s most prominent purchases was by Blackstone billionaire Steve Shchwarzman in 2000 for around $30 million.
-He purchased what is considered to be the building’s best triplex, which just happens to also be the former residence of John D. Rockefeller.
-Currently, the fourth floor D-line apartment by investment banking’s Peter Huang is up for sale.
-And recently Courtney Sale Ross, widow of Time Warner CEO Steve Ross, sold an apartment in the building for $60 million, after moving to another duplex in the building.
+One of the building’s most significant purchases was by Blackstone billionaire Steve Schwarzman in 2000 for around $30 million.
+He purchased what is considered the building’s most desirable triplex, which also happens to be the former residence of John D. Rockefeller.
+The fourth-floor D-line apartment by investment banking’s Peter Huang is currently up for sale.
+And recently, Courtney Sale Ross, widow of Time Warner CEO Steve Ross, sold a residence in the building for $60 million after moving to another duplex in the building.

 So what do the residents get for anywhere from $23 million to $60 million investment?
-Along with an exclusive address, soaring spaces and terrific views, 740 Park Avenue affords residents terrific privacy and stunning architectural details based on classic and
+With an exclusive address, soaring spaces, and terrific views, 740 Park Avenue affords residents fantastic privacy and stunning architectural details close to Central Park.